If you like beaches and the lifestyle that goes with them, then you're going to love New Zealand. Check out some of our most popular beach spots.

 Less than two-and-a-half hours’ drive from Auckland lies the buzzing surf town of Mount Maunganui, where a white sand beach stretches as far as the eye can see.
 Enjoy the swimming, surfing and cafes here.

-Home to 144 islands and hundreds of untouched white-sand beaches, Northland’s Bay of Islands – a three-hour drive north of Auckland - is a must-see for those that love the sand and sea.
+Home to 144 islands and hundreds of untouched white-sand beaches, Northland's Bay of Islands – a three-hour drive north of Auckland - is a must-see for those that love the sand and sea.
 Take a boat cruise to see the best islands.
+Not short of spectacular beaches, Whangarei Heads in Northland is another must-visit.
+Divers will love Poor Knights Island, one of the best dive spots in the world.

 Perched on the edge of a beautifully scenic stretch of rugged coastline is Raglan, a beach famous for its left-hand surf break and quirky, creative town.
 Raglan is a one-and-a-half hours’ drive south of Auckland on the West Coast.